edibledinos/ced.pwned.systems/content/HiTB 2016 CTF/web300-jamies-chef-layers.md

 	:::html
     <link href="/media/view/style.css" rel="stylesheet" type="text/css"/>

-If you click that link, you'll notice it starts with a header that contains the current time so it's probably dynamically generated.
+If you open that link, you'll see it starts with a header that contains the current time so it's probably dynamically generated.
 Try to use that to get the mysterious release-1.02.tgz file: http://145.111.225.36/media/view/release-1.02.tgz

-You'll notice you get an error message that you need to be authenticated.
+You'll get an error message that you need to be authenticated.
 But that's what we're trying to crack.
 Let's see how well-protected this particular view is:

 	:::bash
     curl -H"Authenticated: yes" http://145.111.225.36/media/view/release-1.02.tgz